Skip Nav Destination

 EISBN: 978-1-62708-200-6

-... conceptual design for acceptable reliability.
+... in the conceptual design for acceptable reliability.
 This article discusses the design considerations for the use of structural ceramics for engineering applications.
 It describes the conceptual design and deals with fast fracture reliability, lifetime reliability, joints, attachments, interfaces, and thermal shock...

 Abstract